aruizdealarcon/ipetikzmod/README.md

 In some occasions, we will want to change the names of the colors for others.

-By default, the colors assigned by this add-on to the predefined ones in IPE are preceded by the word "my".
+By default, the colors assigned by this add-on to the predefined ones in IPE are preceded by the word "_my_".

-For example, when selecting "lightgreen" in IPE, in the TikZ code it will be specified as "mylightgreen".
+For example, when selecting "_lightgreen_" in the IPE Editor, in the exported TikZ code it will be specified as "_mylightgreen_".

 However, this can be further customized by editing the .lua file.